CM10313/CM20314-ESP/README.md

 ``` bash
 git push origin ticket-name
 ```
+### How to know what code to write
+When you select a ticket to write there ma be comments or images attached to serve as guidance on what to write.
+You should also refer to these resources:
+-  [Figma](https://www.figma.com/file/5RthuqsT4QzNR3maPdg5CA/Research-App?type=design&node-id=0-1&mode=design&t=I0rWUtuWNupNARRd-0) - Use to ensure UI matches expected design
+- [D2 Specification](https://computingservices-my.sharepoint.com/:w:/r/personal/mbm60_bath_ac_uk/_layouts/15/Doc.aspx?sourcedoc=%7B7EB65593-AE10-4A48-B356-BA67D071FBE1%7D&file=Group%204%20-%20%20Requirements%20and%20Design.docx&action=default&mobileredirect=true&DefaultItemOpen=1&web=1) - Use Class diagram as vague guide for objects/methods required to create functioning component

 ### Merging and testing
 Automated testing has been setup in this project using Jest, each branch should roughly correspond to a component.
 When you have finished said component as outlined in your ticket after pushing by going to